zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG140E

-  The 'applicationName' parameter name is missing.
+  The 'applicationName' parameter name is missing

   **Reason:**